-- If you organise any public events using our branding, please let us know about your plans and any text that describes us before putting out your publicity.
+- If you organise any public events using the CDE branding please let the CDE National Coordinator know about your plans in advance at email@example.com.

 - Culture Declares Emergency will not co-host or support disruptive actions that target or confront individuals, cultural institutions or businesses without their knowledge and collaborative involvement.

 If you are an organisation, one suggestion is to organise a breakfast discussion to explore what the emergency means for them, and how you might work together in response.
 Here are some ideas in our What to do next guide to support you.

 Communicating with peers and your networks

 One reason to Declare is to encourage others in arts and culture, or in education or civic sectors, to declare too.
 You can arrange your own Culture Declares Emergency event wherever you are.
 This could be a creative event such as Letters to the Earth, or a debate or workshop where you invite others to join you.
 It's up to you.
 Please share your event e.g. use #CultureDeclaresEmergency and tag us on @CultureDeclares on Twitter.

 This is a global movement, inclusive of all kinds of culture and creative practice.
 Under the banner of Culture Declares Emergency, you could organise:

 - a local or international group e.g. 'Culture Declares [your town/city/region/country]'

 - an initiative to encourage a particular form of practice or identity group to declare and respond e.g. 'Museums Declare'

 - a creative participatory project to raise awareness of the emergency and invite ideas.